Lake Atitlan - nov 2023-sophie knight-185

 Cuba

-March is one of the most reliable months to travel in Cuba: low rainfall, manageable heat and long, workable days.
+March is one of the most reliable months to travel in Cuba: low rainfall, manageable heat and long days.
 In Havana, the month often coincides with the Festival del Habano, bringing cigar growers and collectors into the city for factory visits, tastings and industry events.

-Further west, Viñales and Pinar del Río lend themselves to slow travel – cycling between tobacco farms, walking the limestone valleys and spending time with growers while the fields are still active and the tracks remain dry and firm.
+Further west, Viñales and Pinar del Río lend themselves to slow travel – cycle between tobacco farms, walk the limestone valleys and spend time with local farmers while the fields are still active and the tracks remain dry and firm.
 Coastal conditions are equally consistent, with warm water and calm seas for boat trips to the nearby cayes.

 Explore Cuba